Denegal/Opslog/docs/Installation.rst

     - Example: ``sudo ./opslog_installer``

-3. Follow the prompts to complete install/upgrade of the program
+3. Follow the prompts to complete install or upgrade of the program

 4. If installing, restart terminal and ensure alias is working by running ``opslog``